Michael A. Taylor Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.29 team ERA ranks 18th among all league pitching staffs.
+- The Orioles' 4.34 team ERA ranks 18th across all MLB pitching staffs.

-- The Orioles rank 19th in baseball in home runs given up (95 total, 1.2 per game).
+- Orioles pitchers combine to allow 98 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- In his most recent outing on Saturday against the Seattle Mariners, the right-hander went seven innings, allowing three earned runs while surrendering five hits.
+- The righty's last time out was on Sunday against the Seattle Mariners, when he threw seven innings, surrendering two earned runs while giving up two hits.

+- In 14 games this season, the 26-year-old has a 3.75 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.